ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 But how is the Electronic Typewriter related to the Memory Typewriter?
 If the 1978 "Electronic Typewriter" is "the first electronic typewriter", how come there is so much "electronics" in the Mag Card Typewriter and Memory Typewriter?

 Part of it is marketing and branding.
-But another, real aspect is that the Electronic Typewriter has less mechanical parts and more electronics, including a processor board.
-The keyboard too, while still mechanical but with 6 selection switches, is not quite like the Memory Typewriter's. [^mechanical-keyboard] As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.
+Another aspect is that the Electronic Typewriter appears to have less mechanical parts and more modern electronics, including a processor board.
+The keyboard too, while still mechanical (but with 6 selection switches), is not quite like the Memory Typewriter's. [^mechanical-keyboard] As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.

 ![Layout of the IBM Electronic Typewriter 75](/assets/posts/ibm-memory-typewriter/2x/electronic-75-layout.jpg){:standalone}

-## Operation of the Memory Typewriter

-I can't operate the machine right now since it doesn't work, but a few interesting facts came to light from the service manual:

-- The keyboard of the machine is truly *mechanical*.
-Reed relays are activated and connect to the electronics.
-- Solenoids and electromagnets allow the electronics to control the mechanical part.
+## A hybrid machine

+The IBM Memory Typewriter is a hybrid machine: it contains a *lot* of mechanical parts, and at the same time has a large electronic part.

+For example, the keyboard appears almost unmodified compared with a regular Selectric.
+It remains truly *mechanical*, with moving keylevers and interposers.
+It interfaces with the electronics using reed relays.

+Conversely, the *printer* part is of course a mechanical unit, but activated from the electronics using solenoids and electromagnets.

-- The machine *requires* the electronics in order to operate.
+One of my initial questions after obtaining the machine was whether there was a way to use it in a purely electromechanical way, like a Selectric, and the answer is no: the machine *requires* the electronics in order to operate.
 Even if you use the machine in "typewriter mode", the signals go through the electronics.
 So if the planar package is bust, the machine won't work.

+## Operation of the Memory Typewriter

+I can't operate the machine right now since it doesn't work, but a few interesting bits come to light from the service manual:

 - You can operate the machine in multiple modes:
   - Typewriter mode, where you type and the machine prints immediately.
   - The same, but while also storing characters in memory.